I love these meatless Baked Falafel Patties with a delicious Yogurt-Tahini Sauce. If you like Falafel, now you can make them at home!

 (I sprinkled the sauce with a little sumac, purely optional)

 Using a whisk or mini-processor, combine ingredients.
 Add water as desired until it's as thin as you prefer.
 (I added about 2 T of water.)
 Serve with Falafel patties.

 These Falafel patties with the Yogurt-Tahini sauce and Middle Eastern Tomato Salad would be a great choice for phase 2 or 3 of the South Beach Diet, or suitable for any low-glycemic eating plan.
-You could use almond meal instead of flour to make them phase one, although chickpeas are a limited food.
-For phase 2 or 3, you could serve inside 100% whole wheat pita bread.
+For a lower-carb version of falafel, you could use almond meal instead of flour, and I think that would be a delicious variation.

 More Bloggers who Made Falafel:

 (Recipes from other blogs may not always be South Beach Diet friendly; check ingredients.
 I focused on recipes that started with dried chickpeas.)

 Falafel Bliss from One Hot Stove (The same recipe from Epicurious, but Nupur made fried balls.)